alejandro-pizza/etl-learning-system/templates/physical/cornell_template.md

 # Cornell Method Template

-Use this format in your B5 refined notebook.
+Use this format in your larger format refined notebook.

 ## Page Structure
 ```